Jernique27/EE-322---Engineering-Design-VI/README.md

 # EE-322-Engineering-Design-VI
 ## I am in my third year at Stevens Institute of Technology studying electrical engineering.

-**This is my first time creating a GitHub repository**
+**This is my first time creating a GitHub repository.**
+I am excited to learn about Github, Raspberry Pi, and Linux.

 ---

 *I enjoy exploring new opportunities and learning about developing technologies.
 I try to apply this perspective every day:*

-> "Make the most of every opportunity"
+> "Make the most of every opportunity!"

 ---